ValkonX33/lev-bot/README.md

 # lev-bot
-Basic discord bot made for testing
+ Discord bot made for testing
 It do Encourage you everytime yo're sad or depressed Also post random gifs by the help of Tenor API on $gif